mchiapello/Paszkowski_lab_seminar/PITCHME.md

 - Good data entry practices - formatting data tables in spreadsheets
 - How to avoid common formatting mistakes
-- Basic quality control and data manipulation in spreadsheets
 - Exporting data from spreadsheets

 +++